Tips for Debugging Run-time Failures in Applications Built with the Intel® Fortran Compiler

 This can give a stack trace with subroutine or function names, source filenames and line numbers at the point of failure, if it is in user code, without the need to build with debug symbols.
 This is designed as a lightweight option that can also be left enabled for release builds.
 If an end user encounters a problem, the traceback can be a starting point for a bug report.

-This instruments your code and makes a number of valuable run-time checks, including array bounds checking, checking for uninitialized or disassociated pointers, and for some types of uninitialized local scalar variables.
+This instruments your code and makes a number of valuable run-time checks, including array bounds checking, array shape checking, checking for uninitialized or disassociated pointers, and for some types of uninitialized local scalar variables.
 Bounds checking in particular is likely to make your program run slower.

 ulimit –s unlimited (bash) or limit stacksize unlimited (C shell)